What Is Down Syndrome ?

 Down syndrome is most often noticed at birth or shortly thereafter.
 Physical characteristics alone aren’t enough for a diagnosis, though.
 Chromosome testing will confirm concerns and provide a firm diagnosis.

 Physical characteristics alone are not a diagnosis of Down syndrome.
 But, children with Down syndrome often share physical similarities.
 These traits include low muscle tone, small stature and upward slanting eyes.
 A single deep crease across the palm and wide, short hands with short fingers are also common.
-A baby’s physical features do not mean they have Down syndrome.
-Physicians use chromosome testing to make a diagnosis.
-It is important to remember that every child with Down syndrome is a unique individual.
-Children may have these physical characteristics to different degrees, or not at all.

 Children with Down syndrome have an increased risk for certain medical conditions.
 They include congenital heart defects, respiratory problems, hearing/vision problems and thyroid conditions.